Activating "allow other" on a radio button or dropdown field allows users to type in their own answers that may be different from the options listed.

 Adjusting field width can change the appearance of the form onscreen (including introducing scroll bars) and can change how much of a field's contents are visible when printing records.

 Hint allows an Administrator to provide guidance in what should be entered into a field.

 Whatever you add as the hint will appear in gray text in the field itself.
 Hints are not saved within the field (unlike a default value) so if a data entry user skips this field, it will save as an empty value

 This property requires that the value entered in the field meet or exceed the designated minimum value.

-The minimum value will appear as gray text in the field itself.
-If you enforce a Minimum Value and do not set it as a Required field data entry users will still not be able to save the record without the minimum value (or greater) in the field itself.
+If you enforce a Minimum Value, do not set it as a Required field, and the data entry user inputs a value lower than the minimum value, then they will not be able to save the record without the minimum value (or greater) in the field itself.

 This property requires that the value entered into the field be the designated maximum value or less.

 It can be helpful to pair it with a "Hint," because there is no other way to indicate to your users what the maximum value for a field might be.

 This property is used to provide additional information regarding the associated field.